TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

                 - 1b.
 Unauthorized access: Display "You do not have permission to perform this action."
         3. **Find Joggers Nearby**:
             - **Description**: This feature lists Joggers
+        4. **Login/Sign up -> Update profile**:
+            - **Description**: This feature allows users to create an account or log in to an existing account on the app and update their profile to help personalize their nearby buddy recommendations
+            - **Primary actor(s)**: User
+            - **Main success scenario**:
+                1. Successful Sign-Up
+                    - User submits sign up form, then the system creates an account in database and confirms with the user the sign up was successful
+                2. Successful Login
+                    - User enters login credentials and system authenticates use, allowing user to access app and modify account
+                3. Successfully saved profile changes
+                    - User modifies profile details and saves changes, system updates information in database and confirms the save was successful with user
+            - **Failure scenario(s)**:
+                1. Sign-Up Error
+                    - Email is already in system
+                    - Invalid email entered
+                    - Unable to connect to server
+                2. Login Error
+                    - Invalid Credentials entered
+                    - Banned Account email entered
+                    - Email is not signed up for app
+                3. Profile changes not saved
+                    - Invalid characters entered in profile details
+                    - Unable to connect to server, failure to save details

 ### **3.4.
 Screen Mockups**